Skip to content

 • Medicines and creams: Some medicines and skincare products can make your skin more sensitive to the sun, leading to a sun rash.

 • Skin conditions: People with skin conditions like eczema are more likely to get sun rashes.
+Learn more in our guide about eczema and sun exposure.

 • Where you live or travel: If you’re in a place with strong sunlight, especially if you’re not used to it, you might get a sun rash.